-- Size of the acquisitions having a significant impact on the Group's financial statements; - The judgement required by the Group to determine the contingent consideration payable for DTC considering the possibility of an additional payment of up to USD 16 million in the event certain gross margin targets are achieved by 31 December 2021. - Significant judgements by the Group relating to the determination of the fair values of intangible assets in the acquisitions requiring significant audit effort.
+- The judgement required by the Group to determine the contingent consideration payable for DTC considering the possibility of an additional payment of up to USD 16 million in the event certain gross margin targets are achieved by 31 December 2021. - Significant judgements by the Group relating to the determination of the fair values of intangible assets in the acquisitions requiring significant audit effort.